MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

         return lst
 {% endhighlight %}

-And my python script that adds all the words to the trie, removes the ones we've parsed, and prints out the remaining ones:
+And my Python script that adds all the words to the trie, removes the ones we've parsed, and prints out the remaining ones:

 {% highlight python3 linenos %}